 - Stronger painkillers: these may occasionally be needed.

 - Ice packs: these can also help to reduce pain, especially if there has been a sudden injury.
 A bag of frozen peas is an easy ice pack to use in the home.

-- Physiotherapy: it is really important to keep your shoulder strong and mobile.
+It is really important to keep your shoulder strong and mobile.
 It is very useful to see a physiotherapist for advice and to be prescribed an exercise programme to do at home if the symptoms aren't settling quickly.

-- Steroid injection: this can help to reduce the pain, allowing you to undertake your exercise programme.
+This can help to reduce the pain, allowing you to undertake your exercise programme.
 It may reduce the inflammation in the subacromial space.
 A second steroid injection can be given after six weeks if the response to the first one was good.
 More than two steroid injections is not recommended.

 - Rotator cuff tears - surgery may be required if the tear followed a sudden injury and when pain and weakness have not improved with steroid injections and physiotherapy.

 - Subacromial impingement - surgery is rarely required.
 If necessary an arthroscopic subacromial decompression (ASD) can be preformed.
 This is done to increase the amount of space between the acromion and the rotator cuff by surgically removing bone and other tissue from part of the shoulder blade.
 However, recent research suggests that this operation is not as effective as previously thought:

 - In a study of over 300 people with subacromial shoulder pain, a third had no treatment, a third had 'sham' surgery (that is they had an operation but didn't have any tissue removed) and a third had an ASD.